 But before you begin tracking likes and shares, it’s helpful to understand what these metrics mean for your long-term goals.
-Tie these goals into your social strategy and keep content and posts organized in your social calendar.Free social calendar template
+Tie these goals into your social strategy and keep content and posts organized in your social calendar.Free social media content calendar

 Here’s a breakdown of the 16 most important social metrics and how to measure them.

 Awareness metrics measure your current and potential audience.
 Brand awareness is often the goal for newly established companies or those hoping to expand their audience base.
 Customers prefer to buy familiar products and services, so increasing your post reach on social platforms can increase profitability as more people begin to recognize and trust your brand.